William de Braose, 2nd Baron Braose: Marriage, death, and legacy

 The name of Braose's first wife was Agnes, but her family is not known.
 His second wife was Elizabeth, the daughter and heiress of Raymund de Sully.
 He had two daughters with his first wife, but no children with his second wife, who outlived him.
 It appears that there was a son named William, who was the subject of a military summons from King Edward in 1311, but nothing further is mentioned of him after 1315.
-In 1316 a settlement of William the father's estates made no mention of this son making it likely that the son died before this date.
+In 1316 a settlement of William the father's estates made no mention of this son, making it likely that the son died before this date.

 Braose died not long before 1 May 1326 and his heirs were his daughter Aline and his grandson John de Bohun.
 Aline, the elder daughter, married John de Mowbray and Richard de Peschale.
 The second daughter, Joan, married James de Bohun and Richard Foliot, son of Jordan Foliot.
 Mowbray received the lands of Gower and Bramber before Braose's death.

-Braose was known as a man often in debt and as being unable to manage his cash flow well.
+Braose was known as a man often in debt and as being unable to manage his finances effectively.
 Thomas Walsingham stated in his chronicle that Braose was "very rich by descent but a dissipater of the property left to him".